vincenzoiovino/timelock.fs/README.md

 Use `Java` tools or any IDE to build from the source code a runnable Jar file named `timelock.fs.jar` and stores it in the `bin` folder or in any other folder: the only requirement is that the files [`install.bat`](https://github.com/vincenzoiovino/timelock.fs/blob/main/bin/install.bat) and [`uninstall.bat`](https://github.com/vincenzoiovino/timelock.fs/blob/main/bin/uninstall.bat) must reside in the same folder as the runnable Jar you created.
 Then follow the same steps as for the installation without compilation.

+Disclaimer: we used a very old version of `bouncycastle` for simplicity and we did not care about enforcing more stringent level of security for `ECIES`.
+This repo is only for testing `timelock.zone` functionalities.
+You can easy adapt all code to any `bouncycastle` version and different `ECIES` variant.
 ### Install without compilation
 Download the file [`timelock.fs.zip`](https://github.com/vincenzoiovino/timelock.fs/blob/main/timelock.fs.zip) and unzip it.
 The so created folder `timelock.fs` contains (among others) a file named `install.bat`.
 Edit the file `install.bat` with any editor (e.g. Notepad) and change the line: